-Faith Church is planning to host Tent City 4 (TC4) on our property for a period of 120 days beginning in October, pending approval from the Sammamish City Council.
+Faith Church is hosting Tent City 4 (TC4) on our property for a period of 120 days beginning on November 7.
 TC4 previously stayed at Faith Church in 2014, and we had an extremely positive and rewarding experience at that time.
-We have agreed to host them again after their 7-month stay at Mary, Queen of Peace Catholic Church.
+We have agreed to host them again after their 8-month stay at Mary, Queen of Peace.

 On Thursday, October 1, at 7:00 p.m., we hosted a community meeting for neighbors, community members, and friends of Faith Church.
 Members of Faith Church, Mary, Queen of Peace, TC4, and the Sammamish Police Department discussed the plan for the camp’s temporary residence at the church and answered questions from neighbors.

 Click the button below to see the video recording of the Community Meeting in its entirety.

 Tent City 4 is a community of homeless people, joining together to solve the shared problem of having no place to stay, as well as to provide safety in numbers.
 The camp has been in existence since 2004, and camp members consider themselves a family and are protective of one another.
 Currently about 20 people make up TC4, and the community will not exceed 30 people while staying at Faith Church.
 They will set up camp in the upper parking lot of the church, and Faith will provide electricity and utilities, as well as daytime use of the Annex in the event of inclement weather.

 Why would Faith Church host a homeless encampment?